gslakes/formal-consent-theory/README.md

 Getting started
 ---------------

-The `.in` and `.tptp` files in this code repository contain machine-readable theories and automated tests.
+It is recommended to get started by studying the demonstration system in `naive_consent_theory.py` (or more formally in `naive_consent_theory.in` or `naive_consent_theory.tptp`), which contains a simplistic/'naive' formalisation of consent theory-based ethics.

+The `naive_consent_theory.py` file contains a Python implementation of the naive consent theory.
+A test suite contained within can be run via `python naive_consent_theory.py`.

-The `.in` files are for use with the Prover9 (http://www.cs.unm.edu/~mccune/mace4/) automated theorem prover via a Python-based test suite runner provided in this code repository, `run_as_prover9_test_suite.py`.
+The `naive_consent_theory.in` files are for use with the Prover9 (http://www.cs.unm.edu/~mccune/mace4/) automated theorem prover via a Python-based test suite runner provided in this code repository, `run_as_prover9_test_suite.py`.

-The `.tptp` files are versions of the same theories and tests for use with TPTP-compatible provers, and may be used with a similar test runner, `run_as_tptp_test_suite.py`, which can use either E prover (http://www.eprover.org) or Z3 prover (https://github.com/z3prover/z3/wiki) as its prover.
+The `naive_consent_theory.tptp` files are for use with TPTP-compatible provers, and may be used with a similar test runner, `run_as_tptp_test_suite.py`, which can use either E prover (http://www.eprover.org) or Z3 prover (https://github.com/z3prover/z3/wiki) as its prover.

-It is recommended to get started by studying the demonstration system in `naive_consent_theory.tptp` (or identically in `naive_consent_theory.in`), which contains a simplistic/'naive' formalisation of consent theory-based ethics.
+(`consent_theory.in` is an in-progress attempt at extending this theory further.)

+If you want to extend these theories, please consider doing so using the theorem prover versions of this theory, as formal proof can give (much needed) assurances of correctness code can not.

-For the quickest start, copying definitions and individual test cases from the TPTP version of this demonstration system into the web-based System on TPTP prover at
+The quickest start with the formal proof version will be via copying definitions and individual test cases from the TPTP version of this demonstration system into the web-based System on TPTP prover at

     http://www.cs.miami.edu/~tptp/cgi-bin/SystemOnTPTP

-should allow basic exploration of the system without needing to install a prover.
+which should allow basic exploration of the system without needing to install a prover.

 For more in-depth/protracted use, installation of either Prover9, E prover, or Z3, and the use of the test runners is highly recommended, as this is a far more convenient way to test any trial modifications you may wish to make.
 (This also avoids taxing the resources of the generous people running System on TPTP.)

-Please see the documentation at the start of either test runner for further installation and use instructions.
+Please see the documentation at the start of either implementation for further installation and use instructions.